Sekigahara Campaign: Kyūshū theatre

+On the night of September 10, the Otomo forces, led by Yoshihiro Muneyuki and led by Kibe Gentatsu, Yoshihiro Shichizaemon, gunner Shibata Muneo, and 100 other soldiers, set out from Tateishi to attack Kitsuki Castle.
+Thanks to a secret betrayal by Nohara Tarouemon in the Ninomaru, the castle town was set on fire, and the battle began at dawn.
+On the Kitsuki Castle side, Yasuyuki set up an ambush on Mt.
+Aihara to intercept the attack, killing Shibata Muneo and resulting in a defeat for the Otomo forces.
+The battle also saw the destruction of Shuyuin Chosenji Temple, Entsuzan Kannon Zen Temple, and Taiheizan Hosenji Temple.

+In the run-up to hostilities, Nabeshima Naoshige of Saga Domain intended to support the Tokugawa; however, his son Katsushige was present at Mitsunari's war council on 17 August and swayed him towards joining the Western Army.

+Later, On the September 13, the Kitsuki forces set out and took up positions on Mt.
+Jissouji, and the first sonae of the Kuroda army's advance guard passed through the path between Mt.
+Jissouji and Mt.
+Kakudono and clashed with the Otomo forces stationed at Ishigakihara.

 Katō Kiyomasa quickly began a campaign in Kyūshū to besiege the holdings of Konishi Yukinaga, a Mōri vassal and rival of Kiyomasa's who had fought under the Western Army at Sekigahara and fled into hiding following the battle.
 Kuroda Yoshitaka also separately marched on Ōtomo Yoshitsugu's territory, taking Ishitatewara Castle easily on 19 October.

 The daimyo of Shimabara Domain Arima Harunobu participated of the army and attacked Konishi Yukinaga's Uto Castle together with Katō Kiyomasa.
 Harunobu was unable to march due to an eye problem, so he sent his son, Arima Naozumi marched in his place.

 Kiyomasa besieged Udo Castle before meeting up with Kuroda Yoshitaka, who had already conquered several minor locations on Kyūshū, and Nabeshima Katsushige, whose family had defected to the Tokugawa.
 The two then began the siege of Yanagawa in Chikugo Province, defended by Tachibana Muneshige and Tachibana Ginchiyo.
 The Tachibana troops continued to hold out in the castle, with Ginchiyo organising an ad-hoc militia of nuns to slow the advance of the Eastern Army, donning armour herself to serve as Muneshige's rearguard.
 Muneshige eventually surrendered the castle following the suggestion that he defect to the Eastern Army in order to attack the Shimazu clan, their long-time rivals; however, Ieyasu instituted a plan of appeasement for the Shimazu to prevent unrest following their defeat at Sekigahara, and so forbade any further action against them.